build-on-aws/content/concepts/getting-started-with-pico-w-iot-core/index.md

 We used the browser-based AWS CloudShell command-line interface to create a virtual representation of the device as a *Thing* in AWS IoT Core.
 We also created the certificates and set its permissions via the IoT Policy.
 We then used the Thonny IDE to configure the device locally by installing the required MicroPython libraries and certificates, and then modified the `main.py` script.
 Finally, we validated the device’s connectivity with AWS IoT Core by sending messages to AWS IoT and observing them in the MQTT test client.
 We also sent messages back to the device to manipulate the device’s on-board LED.

 Now that your device is connected, you are set to explore and learn more about the various other features in AWS IoT Core, including the ability to leverage other AWS services.
 For example, you can create rules to save your device’s data to Amazon Simple Storage Service (S3), or a variety of databases, such as Amazon Relational Database Service (RDS), Amazon DynamoDB, or Amazon TimeStream.
 You can also send alerts via Amazon Simple Notification Service (SNS), or trigger code using AWS Lambda when certain conditions are detected.
-Check out the [Next Steps and Learn More](#next-steps-and-learn-more) section for suggested resources to continue your learning.

 ## Next Steps and Learn More